akauppi/GroundLevel-firebase-es/README.md

 >Note: You *don't* have to know anything in advance about Firebase.
 But their educational material is good and fun (Youtube, especially!).
 It's recommended to check those out in parallel with this repo.

-## Google Cloud
+### Google Cloud

-Firebase and Google Cloud have a relation.
-Firebase runs on top of Google Cloud (and is owned by Google).
-They have separate dashboards, but some Firebase tasks require one to visit the Google Cloud tools side.
+Firebase and Google Cloud Platform (GCP) have a relation.
+Firebase runs on top of GCP (and is owned by Google).
+They have separate dashboards, but some Firebase tasks require one to visit the GCP Console.
+When you create a Firebase project, a GCP project of the same name is also created (and is where your code really runs!).

 We stay at the Firebase side of things most of the time, exceptions being CI/CD (Cloud Build) and central logging (Cloud Logging).

-You'll be instructed about Google Cloud where necessary, and both of the above mentioned services can be replaced by others, of your choice (but you'll need to make the necessary changes).

-## Requirements

-We aim to support development on:

-- Latest macOS version
-- Windows 10: Ubuntu under WSL2
-- Any Linux
+You'll be instructed about GCP where necessary.

+>Both of the above mentioned services can be replaced, of course, if you already are familiar with certain CI/CD and have certain operational monitoring in place.
+But these make good defaults.

 ## Folder structure

 ```
+├── ci       # all CI/CD setup
 ├── DEVS     # notes about developing the repo (optional)
-├── ci       # all CI/CD setup
 ├── firebase-ci-builder.sub   # sub-repo for the Docker image
 ├── hack     # needed until Firebase fixes one thing
 ├── packages